ryantd42/NY-Legislative-Git/2023/S6797A-2023/bill.md

-  If  satisfied  that  such  organization would otherwise be entitled to such exemption if such organization had acquired  the  subject  property and filed an application for exemption by the appropriate taxable status date, the assessor, upon approval by the town board, may grant exemption from all taxation beginning on the date of the conveyance of such parcel to  such  organization,  and make appropriate corrections to the subject rolls.
+  If  satisfied  that  such  organization would otherwise be entitled to such exemption if such organization had acquired  the  subject  property and filed an application for exemption by the appropriate taxable status date,  the assessor, upon approval by the Nassau county legislature, may grant exemption from all taxation beginning on the date of  the  convey- ance  of  such  parcel  to  such  organization,  and  make  appropriate corrections to the subject rolls.
 If such exemption is granted and  such organization  therefore  shall  have  paid  any  tax with respect to the subject rolls, the governing body or tax department  may,  in  its  sole discretion,  provide  for  the refund of those taxes paid and cancel any taxes, fines, penalties, interest or tax liens remaining unpaid.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11138-01-3
+  LBD11138-03-3